 To further ensure that your rights are protected, you should follow up with a dispute letter that explains the unauthorized credit card charges.
 Reference your phone call and include the name of the agent you spoke with.

 Some credit card issuers require you to first try to resolve the unauthorized charge with the merchant.
-You can typically figure out who the merchant is by looking at your credit card statement.
+You can typically identify the merchant by reviewing your credit card statement.
 However, thieves sometimes spoof merchant information making it appear as though charges were made with a particular merchant when they really weren’t (this has been an ongoing issue with some unauthorized iTunes charges).
-In this case, you’ll have to resolve through your credit card information.
+In this case, you’ll have to resolve through your credit card information rather than with the merchant.

 Protect Your Right